 The design was based on insights gained from customer service on user experience, competitor research, Google material design system and Mailbutler's brand guidelines.

-As for all my larger project I worked with a protype drawn up in vector that can easily be tweaked and shared with the team throughout the project.
+As for all my projects I worked with a protype drawn up in vector that can easily be tweaked and shared through Invision with the team.

 The icons needed to be simple and legible to work in 18px.
 The previously outlined icons were difficult to see in the new interface.
 I, therefore, designed new solid styled icons with a similar look, so that existing users could still recognise each icon for each feature.

-The login screen was a good place to be a little more creative and to show the company's brand identity and logo.
+I also thought that the login screen was a good place to be a little more creative and to show the company's brand identity.
 The leaves are slightly moving in the background to beautify the experience.

 The design was made to be transparent so that the user feels like Mailbutler's interface is part of Gmail, while still keeping with Mailbutler's brand.